opensagres/xdocreport/README.md

 iText is a very powerful Java library for creating PDF.
 Our iText based converter is by far the best PDF converter that we provide. iText 2.1.7 comes with a *LGPL license* which is not compliant with our *MIT License*.

 Thus, people that would use and redistribute xdocreport with iText based converter will have to comply with the *LGPL license*.
-This is exactly what we do with our samples https://code.google.com/p/xdocreport/source/browse/?repo=samples
+This is exactly what we do with our [XDocReport Samples](https://github.com/opensagres/xdocreport.samples).

 Which are licensed under *LGPL license* and not the *MIT License*.